ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 ```

 ### Private  fields
-Private filed should begin with lower case.
+Private field should begin with lower case.
 This apply for static fields as well.
 Private fields should not start with underscore or any other prefix.

 ```csharp
 private int x;